Explaining a Concrete Footing

 Factors That Impact Footing Construction

-Even if you might think that this type of structure is easy to construct, there’s much more to it than digging and pouring concrete into wooden forms.
-As such, here are two important factors to consider when making a footing.
+There is much more to constructing footings than digging and pouring concrete into wooden frames.
+Engineers and builders must also consider two important factors when constructing a footing.

 - Man-moved soil

 To properly construct a footing, a structural engineer needs to be involved.
 They will assess and inspect the soil and come up with a solution.
 By considering its properties, a structural engineer will decide whether you’ll need to replace the soil with a new type.
 Other options include mixing the existing ground with added materials to improve its load-bearing capacities.

 Another factor building contractors need to consider is soil moisture.
 This factor will determine the density of the concrete footing.
 If concrete is poured into a hole with dry soil, chances are that the soil will suck the water out of the concrete, and, as a result, the concrete will become much weaker than it is supposed to be.
 This is why it is important to dampen any dry soil before the concrete is poured.

 However, all soils have different drainage properties and not all dry soils should be moistened the same way.
 For instance, sandy soils tend to drain water quite well, silty soils are likely to have intermediate drainage properties, and clay soils significantly expand and swell when wet and shrink when dry.
 That means excess water in the soil increases the water-to-cement ratio in the concrete and weakens the footing.
 Therefore, it is important to check the moisture content of the soil before any work is done.

 Concrete footings have numerous advantages, but the main ones that are also the function of this structure are to support and anchor the foundation, preventing the house from settling.
 Concrete footings are your first line of defense that need to withstand environmental loads and natural forces.